Martin322s/azure-terraform/README.md

 app_service_name: This variable represents the name of the Azure Web App service that will be created.
 It's set to "taskboard-service."

 app_service_plan_name: This variable specifies the name of the Azure App Service Plan that the web app will use.
 It's set to "taskboard-plan."

+sql_administrator_login_username: This variable sets the username for the SQL Server administrator.

+sql_administrator_password: This variable sets the password for the SQL Server administrator.
+It's important to use a strong, secure password.

+sql_database_name: This variable defines the name of the SQL Database that will be created.
+It's set to "sql-database."

+sql_server_name: This variable specifies the name of the Azure SQL Server.
+It's set to "sqlserver-azdb."